Conservation and Restoration of Cultural Heritage

 - the two-year Master's programme;

 - a two-year postgraduate track (for all specialisations except Technical Art History).

 With the exception of graduates from the Technical Art History specialisation, students who have completed the Master’s degree in Conservation and Restoration can apply for a place on the postgraduate track, in which they will do a conservator-restorer traineeship.
 Admitted students will receive a grant that covers the tuition fees and living costs.

 - This postgraduate track is done at a training studio following the Master’s programme and consists of a closely supervised practical traineeship in which the trainee conservator-restorer takes part in conservation and research projects, working with increasing independence.

 - Throughout the entire postgraduate track there are also lectures, gatherings and presentations to help build up an understanding of business dealings, management, law, ethics and communication.
 There are also seminars with fellow students from within the chosen conservation discipline and others.
 A six month internship is also part of this track.

 - The UvA is responsible for assuring teaching quality.
 Quality assurance for the conservation of the objects performed during the programme are the responsibility of the accredited conservation studios, in close consultation with the client/owner.

-- Upon completion of the postgraduate track you will have satisfied the international criteria for conservator-restorers and will be able to establish yourself as an independent conservator-restorer in one of the following disciplines: book and paper; photography; glass, ceramics and stone; historic interiors; wood and furniture; metal; contemporary art; paintings and textiles.
+- Upon completion of the postgraduate track you will have satisfied the international criteria for conservator-restorers and will be able to establish yourself as an independent conservator-restorer in one of the following disciplines: book and paper; photography; glass and ceramics; historic interiors; wood and furniture; metals; contemporary art; paintings and textiles.

 Completion of the Master’s degree qualifies you as an academic scholar in the field of Conservation and Restoration, not as a conservator.
 You qualify as a conservator only when you successfully complete the subsequent Post-Master's programme.